 - Bilberry ((Vaccinium myrtillus).
 An antioxidant that helps promote good circulation.
-Bilberry may increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
-People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctor.
+Bilberry may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+People with low blood pressure, heart disease, diabetes, or blood clots should not take bilberry without first talking to their doctors.
 DO NOT take bilberry if you are pregnant or breastfeeding.

 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.

 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms: